-"A School at Work" "Back to the Basics"
+"Back to the Basics"

 AIMS Mission Statement

 American Indian Model Schools offers a rigorous program designed for academic excellence with the goal of closing the achievement gap while raising the bar.
 Our ultimate mission is to have all of our students be accepted to a four-year college or university.